-In case of a behavioral health (mental health and substance use) emergency or crisis - Call, text or chat 988 - the Mental Health Lifeline 24 hours a day, 7 days a week to connect with a trained crisis counselor.
-The Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress.
+In case of a behavioral health (mental health and substance use) emergency or crisis - Call, text or chat 988 - the Suicide and Crisis Lifeline 24 hours a day, 7 days a week to connect with a trained crisis counselor.
+The Lifeline is a national service that provides free and confidential emotional support to people in suicidal crisis or emotional distress.

 Or, call or text the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
-Crisis response services are available over the phone, by text, or face-to-face.
+Crisis response services are available over the phone, by text, or face-to-face through Mobile Crisis Teams who can meet you when and where you need them when needed.